STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar6/sm6_RNAseq_preprocessing.md

 use reads that are normalized first.

-Your take home exercise is to convert the existing count data into Transcripts per Million (CPM), as defined by Bo Li et al in [this paper](https://academic.oup.com/bioinformatics/article/26/4/493/243395/RNA-Seq-gene-expression-estimation-with-read).
+Your take home exercise is to convert the existing count data into Counts per Million (CPM) and/or Reads Per Kilobase per Million mapped reads (RPKM) as defined by Bo Li et al in [this paper](https://academic.oup.com/bioinformatics/article/26/4/493/243395/RNA-Seq-gene-expression-estimation-with-read).
 Hint: check out the `cpm` and `rpkm` functions in the `edgeR` package.